ADV99/ParticleNet_FCCSW/FCCAnalyses/README.md

 #### What if implicit clustering ?

 ### Stage_ntuple : `MakeNtuple_constituents2.cpp`
+In this stage we rearrange the tree to a per-jet format, checking the number of events actually considered is the wanted one.
+Something important also happens: from the clustering happening
 * 4 arguments: inpath (path/infilename) outpath N_i N_f
 * how to read a per event tree of vector of vectors of floats and translate to per jet tree of arrays (code) (EXAMPLE with code)
 * read jets overall properties